Robert L. Barchi

 Robert Lawrence Barchi (born November 23, 1946) is an American neurologist, physician, and scientist.
 He was the 20th president of Rutgers University, holding the position from September 1, 2012, to June 30, 2020.
 Barchi was appointed to the position on April 11, 2012, to succeed Richard L. McCormick.
 Previously, Barchi was president of Thomas Jefferson University in Philadelphia, prior to which he was provost of the University of Pennsylvania.

 Barchi's appointment came as Rutgers was preparing to absorb most of the schools, programs and facilities of the University of Medicine and Dentistry of New Jersey following the approval of a merger proposal by the New Jersey Legislature and the Governor of New Jersey during the summer of 2012.

 Early life and education

 Robert Lawrence Barchi was born on November 23, 1946, in Philadelphia.
 He was raised in Westfield, New Jersey.
-He earned a B.S. and a M.S. at Georgetown University and a Ph.D. and a M.D. from the University of Pennsylvania.
+He earned a B.S. and an M.S. at Georgetown University and then a Ph.D. and an M.D. from the University of Pennsylvania.
 He trained in neurology at the Hospital of the University of Pennsylvania.
 He was part of the Medical Scientist Training Program.